a-chris/to-result/README.md

 ## Why I created ToResult

-`dry-monads` is full of edge cases that requires me to write boilerplates everytime I want a method to return a `Success` or `Failure`, for example:
+`dry-monads` is full of edge cases that requires to write boilerplate code everytime I want a method to return a `Success` or `Failure`, for example:

 ```ruby
 def my_method